drosofff/docs/docs/mkdocs_publishing.md

 ## see locally the web docs
 Still in your master branch, run `mkdocs serve` and see locally your documentation with your web browser

+## To do:
+Automatize the doc build with travis